charisma-lab/GroundedCoding/README.md

 This will activate the virtual environment as well as run the application.
 Now you can go to the browser to use the application!

+The default URL is as https://localhost:5000

+**NOTE** Your browser will probably show a warning about the https certificate.
+You can safely ignore it as all your data will be local.

 This is what it looks like:

 ![Annotations Interface for Halloween](./meta/screenshot.png)